Cost of Electricity By State 2025

 What is the Cost Per kWh for Renewable Energy Sources?

-- Solar power has an average cost of 0.06 cents to 0.08 cents per kWh.
-While wind energy can have an average of less than 0.05 cents per kWh.
+• Solar power has an average cost of 0.06 cents to 0.08 cents per kWh.
+At the same time, wind energy can have an average of less than 0.05 cents per kWh.

 Depending on your state’s politics, residents might be rewarded for going green.
 Other states might penalize residents trying to limit their reliance on fossil fuels, nuclear power plants, and natural gas.
 There are states where it is illegal to be off-grid and states that offer tax breaks for residents pulling from their own privately owned green energy.